 However, I have learned that next time I reach out for that sports drink, I will definitely consider pickle juice.

-The conclusion, therefore, is that pickle juice can indeed work for cramps.
+The conclusion, therefore, is that a shot of pickle juice can indeed be good for cramps.
 However, more research is needed on pickle juice for cramps as currently there are only a few studies.